kenmickles/imaginary-ipad/README.md

 imaginary-ipad
 ==============

-A Sinatra app that traps unassuming websites inside its iPad.
+A Sinatra app that catches innocent websites in its iPad-shaped death bag.